 These 6 babies were found by my MIL & I one day at the end of her neighbor's driveway.
 They had loved them enough through the years and were giving them away for FREE!
 I knew the style was perfect for my farmhouse themed dining room that I wanted to achieve in our new home; they just needed a little love.

-Cue, the need for some Annie Sloan Chalk Paint and new fabric!!
+Cue, the need for some Chalk Paint and new fabric!!
 I wanted grain sack fabric and was searching the web like crazy.
 When I came across Farmhouse Wares I knew I had found the perfect fabric.
 Their shipping was super quick and the quality of the fabric is really amazing.
 It even feels like grain sack fabric which I just LOVE.

-I will admit, I was very hesitant at first to try out this Annie Sloan Chalk Paint as it was my first time ever using it.
+I will admit, I was very hesitant at first to try out this Chalk Paint as it was my first time ever using it.
 My fears were quickly diminished as soon as I dipped my paintbrush in the can of paint.
 The beauty of chalk paint is that there is no prep work other than cleaning the surface with warm water.
 No sanding or priming needed!!

-First step, take off the old cushion and clean the chair:
+Take off the old cushion and clean the chair:

-Second step, paint the chair with the first coat of paint.
+2. Paint the chair with the first coat of paint.
 I stirred the paint with a paint stirrer from Home Depot to make sure it was thoroughly mixed.
 I applied the paint in an even coat all over the chair.
 Here is what the first coat of paint looks like:

-Third step, let the paint dry for a second coat of paint.
+3. Let the paint dry for a second coat of paint.
 In the meantime, I washed out my brush to make sure the brush would last a long time.
 The nice thing about Chalk Paint is that it dries extremely fast!
 I painted each of these chairs with 2 coats in about an hour.
 See the second coat finished below:

 5. Now it's time to wax!
 I used a different paint brush from the one I painted with and took a chunk of the Soft Wax from the can and put it onto a paper plate.
 I dabbed the paint brush into the wax and then rubbed it onto the chair.
 I went section by section and then wiped it off with a towel.
 When wiping off the wax, I really got into all the crevices and distressed areas to make sure that everything got an even layer of wax.
 I let it dry for at least 12-24 hours.
 Here is the sanded and waxed chair: